 Managing the retention and destruction of your medical and business records is not an easy task.
 You must comply with state and federal minimum retention lengths of time, HIPAA, Medicare, provider licensing law, and malpractice.

 You can get the help you need to protect your practice.
 Remember, the more records you keep, the harder it is to keep them secure.
 Find out how to protect your patients’ and practice’s private information and yourself from penalties and violations.
-Don’t wait, order this training session today.
+Don’t wait, get access to this training session today.

 This session is Part 1 of a 2-Part series.
 Click here to learn how to save $75!